ISISComputingGroup/ibex_developers_manual/Zero-Field-Magnetometer-IOC.md

    - max(measured_field) is the largest component of the 3 scaled (but not offset or matrix multiplied) input field strenghts.
    - magnetometer_range is the scaling factor used in the magnetometer range scaling
    - 4.5 is a constant taken from the EMU VI.
 This value may be different for other magnetometers.

+## Process order

+A requirement of this IOC is to maintain as consistent a time as possible between measuring the data and performing calculations using it.
+To achieve this, no records in this IOC scan.
+Instead, each record forward links to the next record to be processed in order.
+This is outlined below: